Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and

-It can be seen that the simulated mean SNR for the method outlined in Sec \ref{sec:LOS_phase_selection} is virtually indistinguishable from the $\mathbb{E}[\mathrm{SNR}]$ derived in Sec. \ref{sec:ESNR_Ricean}, verifying that result.
-As expected, the mean SNR for all 3 methods increases with $N$, however the rate of improvement decreases as $N$ increases.
-This is expected, as it is well known that the RIS SNR can grow quadratically with $N$ \cite{singh_optimal_2021} so that the dB relationship is logarithmic.
-The quadratic behaviour can be seen in (\ref{eq:Efkfk}), (\ref{eq:Efkfk_simplified}), and (\ref{eq:Efkfk_simplified2}) where the $\mathbb{E}[\mathbf{f}_k^\dagger\mathbf{f}_k]$ term contains the sum of $N_k(N_k-1)$ positive terms, giving a contribution of $\mathcal{O}(N_k^2)$.
-The ISD and converged ISD both provide more benefit at higher $N$.
+It can be seen that the simulated mean \gls{SNR} for the method outlined in Sec. \ref{sec:LOS_phase_selection} is virtually indistinguishable from the $\mathbb{E}[\mathrm{SNR}]$ derived in Sec. \ref{sec:ESNR_Ricean}, verifying that result.
+As expected, the mean \gls{SNR} for all 3 methods increases with $N$, however the rate of improvement decreases as $N$ increases.
+This is expected, as it is well known that the \gls{RIS} \gls{SNR} can grow quadratically with $N$ \cite{singh_optimal_2021} so that the dB relationship is logarithmic.
+The quadratic behavior can be seen in (\ref{eq:Efkfk}), (\ref{eq:Efkfk_simplified}), and (\ref{eq:Efkfk_simplified2}) where the $\mathbb{E}[\mathbf{f}_k^\dagger\mathbf{f}_k]$ term contains the sum of $N_k(N_k-1)$ positive terms, giving a contribution of $\mathcal{O}(N_k^2)$.
+The \gls{ISD} and converged \gls{ISD} both provide more benefit at higher $N$.
 At high $N$, more improvement can be made by iterating, as there are more elements to vary and hence more opportunities to improve the performance of the system.
-This improvement is more pronounced when the correlation between RIS elements is lower, as discussed below.
-The mean SNR for a range of $N$ at both RIS element spacings of $d_r = 0.1$ and $0.5$ is shown below in Table \ref{tab:sub_corr}.
-The ISD performs better when correlation is lower.
+This improvement is more pronounced when the correlation between \gls{RIS} elements is lower.
+Figure \ref{fig:ESNR_vs_actual} shows that the gap between the mean \gls{SNR} of the \gls{SD} and \gls{CISD} is larger for \gls{RIS} element spacings of $d_r = 0.5$ than for $d_r=0.1$.
 This may be due to the fact that there is more variability in the previously set subsurfaces creating the fixed channels for the iterative design.